adityakotha03/meme/README.md

 We have also provided a sample image inside the `Python/sample` directory for you to try out.

+Once you finish the game, the images are automatically saved to the path where the original `.meme` file is located.

 ---

 Feel free to reach out if you encounter any issues or have any questions in the [Discussions](https://github.com/adityakotha03/meme/discussions)!